 The operation, supported by SBI Foundation and Prof Curtis Griffin of University of Massachusetts, was facilitated by Aaranyak – a premier biodiversity conservation organisation of the Northeast.

-Divisional Forest Officer (DFO) of Assam State Zoo, Ashwini Kumar, said that he led a team of veterinarians from the zoo who provided the necessary veterinary support to capture and collar the elephant.
+Divisional Forest Officer (DFO) of Assam State Zoo, Ashwini Kumar, said he led a team of veterinarians from the zoo who provided the necessary veterinary support to capture and collar the elephant.

 “We have supported the team with required medicines, tranquilising guns and related items to make the radio collaring successful which will help in tracking the elephant movement to better manage human-elephant conflict in the region,” he added.